John Cunningham (RAF officer): Second World War

-Night squadron
+Night fighter squadron

-On 26 July 1940 the squadron was re-designated a specialised night fighter unit.
-The squadron was amongst the first to receive airborne interception radar (AI).
-604 was sent a number of AI Mk.
+On 26 July 1940, the squadron was made a specialist night fighter (NF) unit.
+The squadron was amongst the first to receive aircraft interception (AI) radar.
+604 Squadron was sent a number of AI Mk.
 IV radar sets.
-Jimmy Rawnsley, Cunningham's friend and crew-mate, saw this as an opportunity to join a program that promised a bright future.
-Rawnsley retrained as a radar operator, and would re-join Cunningham in January 1941.
-In the intervening period the squadron was frequently frustrated by the Blenheim's limitations.
-Even with the "magic boxes", they were too slow to catch any of the German bombers if the enemy was given the slightest advantage.
-Cunningham flew with 604 on the night of 18/19 June when the Luftwaffe flew its first major operation in the Greater London area.
+Jimmy Rawnsley, Cunningham's friend and crew-mate, saw this as an opportunity to join a programme that promised a bright future.
+Rawnsley retrained as a radar operator and re-joined Cunningham in January 1941.
+In the intervening period, the squadron was frequently frustrated by the Blenheim's limitations.
+Even with the 'magic boxes', they were too slow to catch any of the German bombers if they were given the slightest advantage.
+Cunningham flew with 604 on the night of 18/19 June when the Luftwaffe flew its first big operation in the Greater London area.
 No victories were claimed in the summer of 1940.

-Cunningham was promoted to acting squadron leader in September 1940, commanding B Flight.
-Within the month the unit received the heavily armed and powerful Bristol Beaufighter.
+Cunningham was promoted to acting squadron leader (Sqn Ldr) in September 1940, commanding B Flight.
+Within the month, the unit received the heavily armed and powerful Bristol Beaufighter.
 After the commanding officer, Cunningham was the second man to fly it.
-The Beaufighter went through a teething stage in relation to its gun sight.
+The Beaufighter went through teething troubles in relation to its gun sight.
 The sight projected a ring of light with a spot at the centre onto a small sheet of glass directly in front of the pilot's head.
 The spot in the centre provided the aiming point, and the ring, of variable diameter, helped him to judge the range and amount of deflection needed to attack a target.
 The light's brilliance was adjustable by rheostat, but the control was ineffective.
 Rotating it a fraction could produce maximum brilliance or cause the spot to flicker out.

-Air Marshal Sholto Douglas formed the "Night Fighting Committee" and met regularly at Bentley Priory to discuss operational problems.
+Air marshal Sholto Douglas formed the Night Fighting Committee, and met regularly at RAF Bentley Priory to discuss operational problems.
 As an experienced aviator, Cunningham was invited to attend.
 Henry Tizard invited Cunningham to air his views at the meeting.
-Tizard referred him to the Royal Aircraft Establishment to meet Arnold Alexander Hall, a gun sight expert.
-With his engineering expertise and Cunningham's assessment of the issue, Hall ironed out the inadequacies in the design.
+Tizard referred him to the Royal Aircraft Establishment (RAE) to meet Arnold Hall, a gun sight expert.
+With his engineering expertise, and Cunningham's assessment of the issue, Hall ironed out the inadequacies in the design.
 Hall later became Cunningham's managing director at Hawker Siddeley twenty years later.
-Cunningham also worked with ground control of interception (GCI) carrying out various exercises.
-He made the acquaintance of Philip Joubert de la Ferté, (Chief of the Air Staff), who dropped in on 604 as well as Douglas—the two men were always keen to hear the experiences of the crew.
+Cunningham also worked with Ground-controlled interception (GCI), carrying out various exercises.
+He made the acquaintance of Philip Joubert de la Ferté, Chief of the Air Staff (CAS), who dropped in on 604 as well as Douglas; the two men were always keen to hear the experiences of the crew.